 Enter the number of Units to represent the quantity of the NDC Number.

 Enter the reimbursement amount allowed by the claims administrator as reported on an explanation of review (EOR).
 If not provided, this optional field defaults to $0.
-The Total Allowed amount is used to calculate the Percent Fee Schedule.
+The Payment Total amount is used to calculate the Expected %.

 Step 10.
 Optional: repeat steps 7-9 for additional ‘NDC Numbers’